Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 1: Human social cues as feedback: perspectives from behavioral science

-As a final note, a relevant field to consider in the realm of error detection is automated human activity recognition.
-Human activity recognition research concerns itself with the identification of activities that are being performed by a person, commonly from video data \cite{vrigkas2015review}.
-Also related to error detection, one of the important processes in social cognition is \textit{intention reading}. \citet{bonchek2014towards} developed a model of intention recognition, specifically focusing on sequences of observed actions and the rationality of net movements.
-In this sense, intention \textit{detection} means discerning whether a sequence of actions was intentional, or without underlying intention.
-Intention \textit{prediction} is trying to extrapolate a sequence of actions toward the likely end goal. \citet{epstein2020oops} presented the Oops! dataset of unintentional actions, which mostly includes human actions.
+Automated human activity recognition, as well as intention reading, may also inform the field of error detection through human behavior. \citet{bonchek2014towards} developed a model of intention recognition, specifically focusing on sequences of observed actions and the rationality of movements.
+Here, intention \textit{detection} means discerning whether a sequence of actions was intentional or without underlying intention.
+Intention \textit{prediction} is trying to extrapolate from a sequence of actions the likely end goal.
+Both use human behavioral cues, such as body position or gaze, to better understand the environment. \citet{epstein2020oops} presented the Oops! dataset of unintentional actions, which mostly includes human actions.
 Models for automated detection of action intention have been developed from this dataset \citet{epstein2021learning}.
 These and other examples are discussed in detail in Section \ref{sec:theme3}.